Creating AWS Accounts for Teams

 Tags | application, business-unit and owner are in tags, and they are used to tag your AWS resources inside of your account. |

-Additional features | This example has no additional features, but things VPN endpoints and extended DNS zones are requestable. |
+Additional features | This example has no additional features, but things like VPN endpoints and extended DNS zones can be requested. |

 New Environment Files